ArcherDotBuild/L2/14-Twisting-the-DOM-to-Our-Will/README.md

 - and many more stuff

 **Perhaps the most useful part is the ability to toggle a class, it returns true or false**

+## 10. Creating Elements

+We'll see how we can create elements from scratch and insert them or add them to the DOM, wo we could create an image, give it a source and put in on inside of a dive or whatever

+We could create 100 links with different URLs and insert them into the DOM

+#### appendChild()
+**appendChild** is a method that we call on a parent element that we want to append an element into

+- append()
+- prepend()
+- removeChild()
+- remove()